Google Maps' 'Dark Mode' coming soon for iPhone users

-San Francisco, Aug 4 (IANS) Tech giant Google has announced new updates -- including Dark Mode -- that are coming to the Google Maps app designed for the iPhone users.
+San Francisco: Tech giant Google has announced new updates -- including Dark Mode -- that are coming to the Google Maps app designed for the iPhone users.

 The most notable new feature is Dark Mode, which Google Maps app users have long been wanting.
 Dark Mode is an alternative to light mode and allows for a darker user interface to match other dark mode apps on iOS devices.